-For more information on Parkinson’s diagnosis please visit the EPDA website.
+For more information on Parkinson’s diagnosis please visit Parkinson’s Europe website.

 Artificial intelligence to monitor Parkinson’s symptoms